-This documentary explores the work of two nonprofits started by women in Recife, Brazil.
-Through their grassroots efforts, they help kids get off the streets, and women to break the cycle of domestic violence and to find a second chance.
+Through their grassroots efforts, two women in Recife, Brazil, help kids get off the streets and women to break the cycle of domestic violence - giving everyone hope for a second chance.

 About Holly Mosher